Kou-ding/Prisoner-s-Dilemma/README.md

 # Prisoner-s-Dilemma
 Notes and assignments of the university course: "Game Theory".

+## Documentation
+### Run
+In order to run the code:
+1. Tweak the parameter values inside the script.m file
+2. Run the main.m file

-### To-do List
+### Code's Structure
-- [ ] Fill to do list
+This is a Game Theory Sandbox which allows the user to simulate games between different Players-Strategies.
+It is written in Object-oriented Matlab featuring two main Classes:
+- The Axelrod Class
+- The Player Class

+Each Strategy is a child Class of the Player Class and differentiates from it through one function, setMove(), and some extra attributes to help them implement their strategies' logic, if needed.

 ### Time Schedule
 | Week | Assignment | Percentage |